nylander/Resample_fasta/README.md

 That is, sample positions in first sequence, then make sure to sample the same positions in all consecutive sequences as well.

+Written with low memory requirements and speed in mind.

 ## Compile

     cd src